arteprog/Processando-Processing/tutoriais-PT/Anatomia_de_um_Programa_py.md

 Então se você tem uma linha do tamanho de *r* iniciando em (0,0) em um anguo theta (0), o que são estas coordenadas em termos de *x* e *y*?
 Se você conhece um pouco de trigonometria , a resposta é que ponto final da linha está em (*r* cos θ,*sen*),Se você não conhece trigonometria, ^de uma olhada,[Neste tutorial](http://catcode.com/trig/) (Uma introdução geral a trigonometrial),[Neste tutorial](http://processing.org/learning/trig/) (Trigonometria orientada a Processing) e [Neste exemple a partit capitulo 13 de *Learning Processing*]
 (http://learningprocessing.com/examples/chp13/example-13-05-polar-cartesian).
 No seguinte diagrama, os angulos sao desenhados em sentido horário, no qual é como são mensurados no Processing.

-So, if you have a line of length *r* starting at (0,0) at an angle theta (θ), what are its coordinates in terms of *x* and *y*?
-If you know a little bit of  trigonometry, the answer is that the endpoint of the line is at (*r* cos θ, *r* sin θ).
-If you don’t  know trigonometry, take a look at [this tutorial](http://catcode.com/trig/) (a general and very light introduction to  trigonometry), [this tutorial](http://processing.org/learning/trig/) (oriented towards Processing), and [this example from chapter 13 of *Learning Processing*](http://learningprocessing.com/examples/chp13/example-13-05-polar-cartesian).
-In the following diagram, angles are drawn clockwise, which is how they are measured in Processing.

 ### Passo 3: Decisões de projeto